A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

-is multiplicative, with multiplicative generators all either on the zero line or the zero column using Serre grading.
-The spectral sequence is a right half plane spectral sequence so the generators on the zero column cannot support differentials.
-The generators in the zero line are all in degrees less than or equal to $2^{n}-1$ and since $|v_n|=2^{n+1}-2$ the $E_2$-page is isomorphic to the $E_{2^{n+1}-1}$ page and therefore the spectral sequence collapses.
+is multiplicative, with multiplicative generators all either on the zero line or the zero column (using homological Serre grading).
+Since we are using the homological Serre grading the differentials are of the form $d_{r}:\mathrm{E}^{r}_{s,t}\to \mathrm{E}^{r}_{s-r,t+r-1}$.
+The spectral sequence is a right half-plane spectral sequence, so the generators on the zero column cannot support differentials.
+By Lemma~\ref{lem:homology}, the algebra generators in the zero line are all in degrees less than or equal to $2^n-1$.
+Since $|v_n| = 2^{n+1}-2$ and $v_{n}$, the $\mathrm{E}^2$-page is isomorphic to the $\mathrm{E}^{2^{n+1}-1}$-page and thus the spectral sequence collapses.
 Consequently, there is an isomorphism

 \end{proof}